GaryClarke/go-bytes/boolean-operators/README.md

 * `!` flips a Boolean value (true → false, false → true)
 * Parentheses let you group conditions and control logic

 These operators make your `if` statements much more powerful.
-Boolean operators combine with if statements to create powerful, flexible conditions that control your program's behavior.
+Boolean operators combine with if statements to create powerful, flexible conditions that control your program's behaviour.